 From downtown take Stevens St. South.
 As you drive up the hill stay to your right, toward Bernard St. After the road splits, you'll go under a bridge, which is Cliff Dr. (your objective).
 Take the next right on Sumner St., drive 1 block then another right on Stevens St. Drive 1 block, turn left on Cliff Dr. and park at the Pioneer Park pullout.
 Walk west for about 350 ft. to the no parking sign.
 You are now directly above the crag, look for an obvious steep path in a cleft between the rocks.
 Turn to your right.
 You're at the main wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cliff Drive:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cliff Drive:

 Featured Route For Cliff Drive

 Local climbers at the main wall.
 It was great to m...

 BETA PHOTO: cliff drive main wall,left

 BETA PHOTO: cliff drive main wall, right

 May 6, 2014